STUDY JAPANESE ONLINE WITH NATIVES HERE

 • Ghana Chocolate - Popular brand of slightly dark chocolate;

-• Choco Baby Small chocolate candies;
+• Choco Baby - Small candy made of chocolate;

 • Apollo - Chocolate that mixes strawberry and milk with chocolate in the shape of a space capsule;